umbraco/UmbracoDocs/14/umbraco-commerce/reference/taxes/calculated-tax-rates.md

 # Calculated Tax Rates

-Fixed rate taxes allows you to dynamically calculate the tax obligations of an order by using third-party calculation platforms.
-This is a more complex option that is useful for countries that have different tax rates for different types of products or for different regions within the country (the norm in the US).
+This option allows you to dynamically calculate the tax obligations of an order by using third-party calculation platforms.
+This complex option is useful for countries with different tax rates for different product types or regions within the country (the norm in the US).

-When using calculated rate taxes, taxes will be calculated as a single price adjustment against the order total price and so will not offer any breakdown.
+When using calculated rate taxes, taxes are calculated as a single price adjustment against the order total price and will not offer any breakdown.

 Calculated tax rates are configured using **Tax Calculation Methods**.
 A tax calculation method provides a connection to a third-party calculation service via a [Sales Tax Provider](../../key-concepts/sales-taxt-providers.md).
 The sales tax provider passes the order details to the calculation service and returns the tax amount to be applied to the order.